The Gut-Skin-Microbiome Connection: Understanding Rosacea

 Skin Barrier Function

 I talk a lot about barrier function with respect to the gut, usually comparing it to the skin…so yep, your skin is a critical barrier and the function of that barrier is diminished in those with rosacea.
+You can get a head start on tackling these issues with a dose of solid gut health nutrition, but there’s more to the story.

 This barrier challenge comes from multiple places.
 The first may be the microbiota of the skin.
 There are multiple skin microbes that are thought to play a role in rosacea, such as Staphylococcus epidermis and Demodex folliculorum.
 Demodex is a mite appears to be increased in numbers in rosacea, but it is uncertain if it plays a causative role.